A pragmatic classification framework for AI incident monitoring: Consultation Methodology

 \subsubsection{Government Policy, Research and Regulation}

-Enthusiasm was strong but differentiated by function.
-An AI risk advisor noted that even a lower bound on incident prevalence would be useful for risk assessments and inter-departmental communications, particularly as governments focus on the whole spectrum of AI risks.
-Estimating the prevalence of specific issues is a low cost way to scope new research.
+Enthusiasm was strong.
+Given government interest in the whole spectrum of AI risks, even a lower bound on incident prevalence would be a widely useful tool for risk assessments and inter-departmental communications.
+Estimating the prevalence of specific issues is also a low cost way to scope new research.